LearnersGuild/guide/Learning_Guide/Kickoff.md

 **If any team member is less than a seven, then you should take the time to increase the difficulty of the project by adding more specs, or raising the quality bar**

-Once the project outline is set, push the outline branch to github:
+Once the Learning Contract is set, push the outline branch to github:

 ```
 git push origin outline